Developer Guide

 The displayed found list would be sorted in chronological order.

-, the displayed list will still be in chronological order as the DateComparator
+Step 5.
+When the user executes list, the displayed list will still be in chronological order as the DateComparator

-is stored in AddressBookSettings
+is stored in AddressBookSettings.

 Favourite feature